spring-io/dataflow.spring.io/content/documentation/3-developer-guides/1-streams/2-stream-rabbit.md

 ---
-path: "/documentation/developer-guides/streams/stream-rabbit/"
+path: 'developer-guides/streams/stream-rabbit/'
-title: "Spring Cloud Stream using RabbitMQ"
+title: 'Spring Cloud Stream using RabbitMQ'
-description: Create a simple stream processing application using RabbitMQ
+description: 'Create a simple stream processing application using RabbitMQ'
 ---

 # Stream Processing with RabbitMQ

 We will start from initializr and create two Spring Cloud Stream applications and run them locally using the Rabbit binder.
 Show some basic variations in Rabbit Binding properties.

 ## Development

 Explaine what we are doing to do development wise.
 The source can use an @Scheduled annotation that triggers every few seconds and send a simple domain object.
 The sink can log the incoming payload.

 ### Initialzr